 In terms of cash, they had cash reserves of almost £20m at the end of this period, benefiting from a £10m equity injection.
 However the business appears to be standing on its own as its cashflow is not outweighed by its expenses.
 This is a much stronger position than other firms at earlier stages in their life.
 Many are dependent on cash injections coming in until they are profitable.

 LendInvest Operating Model

 From the view of a smaller investor, the LendInvest experience is quite simple.
 You can sign up and add money to your account via debit card or bank transfer.

 The loans offered by the platform are fairly simple to understand.
-Typically loans are of the bridging type which run for less than a year, with the borrower expected to repay the loan by means of either sale of the property or refinancing with another lender.
-We can see that type of lending may be ignored by the banks, giving companies such as LendInvest a captive market.
+Typically loans are of the bridging type which run for less than a year.
+The borrower is expected to repay the loan by means of either sale of the property or refinancing with another lender.
+We can see that type of lending may be ignored by the banks.
+This give companies such as LendInvest a captive market.